zpok3/Waters-of-Life/README.md

 - [Credits](#credits)

 # Introduction
 A lightweight vanilla plus Wabbajack mod list for Fallout 3.
-This list aims to provide essential vanilla bug fixes, performance optimizations, restored cut content, and gameplay enhancements, along with minor visual touch ups to improve the game's look without compromising the vanilla aesthetic too much.
+This list aims to provide essential vanilla bug fixes, performance optimizations, restored cut content, and gameplay enhancements, along with some minor visual touch ups to improve the game's look without changing the vanilla aesthetic too much.

 ## List Contents
 You can look [here](https://loadorderlibrary.com/lists/waters-of-life-3) if you're curious about what mods are included.